joshbrassington/cc-exam-notes/domain-5-security-operations/notes.md

 - Encrypts data in fixed-size blocks.
 - Processes plaintext in chunks, applying the same encryption algorithm to each block.
 - Slower but more secure for bulk data encryption.

+### Stream Ciphers

+- Encrypts the data one bit or byte at a time, continuously.
+- Faster and more efficient for real-time applications.
+- Often used in applications requiring high-speed encryption.